Cragg87/bank-tech-test/class-design-recipe.md

    // [{date: (date), deposit: (deposit), withdrawal: (withdrawal)}] }

+  getTransaction(transaction) {
+    // transaction is an object which gets added to the array above.
+  }

   getBalance() {
     // calculates total balance and returns number as decimal.
   }